‘Freaked out’: California resident home watching TV as intruders break in - NewsBreak

 Eventually, the homeowner peeked out of the bathroom to see if police had arrived.
 He said he thinks the suspects saw him and decided to leave the property.

-“I was panicking, so I leaned my head out the bathroom, which looks out [to] the living room, which if they were coming through there, they would have saw me,” he said.Man gets 2 years for multistate motorized golf cart thefts
+“I was panicking, so I leaned my head out the bathroom, which looks out [to] the living room, which if they were coming through there, they would have saw me,” he said.Taco Bell bringing back Mexican Pizza (for good)

 When he later watched more surveillance video, the homeowner said he saw five people “racing out” of the house.